solidblocks/observability-reference/charts/team-service/README.md

-# Probes Helm Chart

-This Helm chart defines Probe custom resources for monitoring external targets with Prometheus Blackbox Exporter.
+# Team services chart

 ## Purpose

 The chart provides a structured way to define monitoring probes for external services using Prometheus's native Probe custom resource definition (CRD).
 This is a specialized resource type that integrates directly with the Prometheus Operator for blackbox-style monitoring.

 ## Usage